mlcolab/zoomsweb/README.md

 ![zoomsweb](readme/img.png)

+The app is deployed at https://zoomsweb-b884f28c1db2.herokuapp.com/.

-To install the application, run the following commands in the terminal:
+To install the app locally, run the following commands in the terminal:
 ```bash
 git clone git@github.com:mlcolab/zoomsweb.git
 cd zoomsweb